-Regularly monitor online and offline job databases and company sites is an important job search tip.
+Regularly monitor online, and offline job databases and company sites is an important job search tip.
 Skipping even one day could run you the risk of missing an ideal opportunity.
-Take advantage of specialized job hunting websites on the Internet, created with the purpose to maintain databases of new jobs and aid new graduates in finding the job that would suit them best.
+Please take advantage of specialized job-hunting websites on the Internet, created to maintain new jobs databases and aid new graduates in finding the job that would suit them best.
 Serious and reputable online databases will provide you with a list of current positions, giving you a reliable, comprehensive listing of job posts both in your area and nationally.

-Subscribing to mailing lists is a free tool that can considerably increase your chances in finding the position you want.
+Subscribing to mailing lists is a free tool that can considerably increase your chances of finding the position you want.
 Most online websites that specialize in maintaining employment opportunity databases also offer their visitors this attractive service.
-Registering with online mailing lists will allow you to narrow down your selection to positions and cities of your choice while emailing you these posts directly to your personal email address.
+Registering with online mailing lists will allow you to narrow down your selection to your choice positions and cities while emailing you these posts directly to your personal email address.
 What could be simpler?

 A LinkedIn profile is an excellent way to highlight your career experience, formal education, skills, related interests, and other credentials.
 It’s an effective way to network, put yourself out there as a potential job candidate, research organization, and target your resume and cover letter to desirable companies.

 - Is your professional LinkedIn profile searchable, or could it use some help?

 - Have you represented your accomplishments and credentials in the best light possible?

 - Are you attracting the right organizations, companies, non-profits, schools, and individuals to your profile?